 If you do your thinking and include the key elements of why, who, and what, you’ll have a business mission statement that inspires you and your customers.

-If you need some help with your vision or your mission statement, check out my Done by 3:00 Club Facebook Group, where we have monthly 5-day challenges running through 2021.
-You can see more about the challenges on the registration page.
+If you need some help with your vision or your mission statement, check out the Done by 3:00 Club Facebook Group!

 You're a business-owning mom, so you use this guide to prioritize your tasks in 2 minutes, and have 41 minutes left to knock out a task.